cyclus/cyclus.github.com/source/user/dbdoc.rst

 Snapshots Table
 -------------------

+Every snapshot made during the simulation gets an entry in this table.
+All times in this table are candidates for simulation restart/branching.

+* **SimId** (uuid)

-* **Time** (int):
+* **Time** (int): The time step a snapshot was taken for this simulation.

 Post Processing
 +++++++++++++++++

-We are currently working on developing a post-process for the database that creates a few new tables to assist data analysis and visualization.
+We are currently working on developing a post-process step for the database that creates a few new tables to assist data analysis and visualization.
 These tables are not set in stone and their schemas are subject to change.
 Below is a summary of them.

 Inventories Table
 -------------------